JaMedina/mini-twitter-client/README.md

   	* Prints the list of the current users of the application

 * **tweets**
-	- Usage: tweets
+	+ Usage: tweets
-	- Go to the tweets sub-menu
+	+ Go to the tweets sub-menu
 	* **tweet**
-  	* Usage: add @message}\"
+  	* Usage: add @message}"
-  	* adds a new tweet in the user timeline.
+  	* Adds a new tweet in the user timeline.
 NOTE @message must be between quotes.
   * **timeline**
   	* Usage: timeline {@filter}
   	* hows the user timeline.
 Pass an extra argunemt to filter tweets (optional)
-  	* NOTE: If you want to search a whole sentence please use \" at the begining and at the end
+  	* NOTE: If you want to search a whole sentence please use " at the begining and at the end

 * **quit** | **exit**
 	- Usage: quit